Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Application on noisy NISQ devices

 \section{Application on noisy NISQ devices}

-In the following, we show that our \acrshort{rl}-based disentangling algorithm can be applied to quantum states that are stored on a quantum computer, and that the agent as well as the resulting unitary sequences display a certain robustness to typical errors present in \acrshort{nisq} devices.
+In the following, we show that our RL-based disentangling algorithm can be applied to quantum states that are stored on a quantum computer, and that the agent as well as the resulting unitary sequences display a certain robustness to typical errors present in NISQ devices.